reside-ic/reside-ic.github.io/content/blog/vue-translate.md

 }
 ```

+The `store.watch` function returns an "unwatch" function, which removes the watcher when it is called.
-We have to be careful to remove the subscription when the element is destroyed, to prevent a proliferation
+We have to be careful to do so when the element is destroyed, to prevent a proliferation
 of watchers.
 We can do this on `unbind`:

 ```